 Share digital citizenship materials with parents/caregivers prior to rollout to ensure they have opportunities to learn about the device and to take part in training of their own.
 Consider leveraging freely available resources from Common Sense Media or district-created resources for families.
 Parents/caregivers should understand the purpose of going 1:1, the responsibilities of and implications for their students, and the opportunities that the program will afford their students.

 Leverage virtual meetings.
-Whether it is due to a pandemic or as a convenience to parents, hold virtual parent preparation meetings when you can.
-Houston Independent School District, for example, held 1:1 meetings virtually due to the pandemic.
-The campuses promoted the grade level virtual learning events through social media and made the events all-hands-on-deck for everybody who serves on the staff.
+As a convenience to parents, hold virtual parent preparation meetings when you can.
+Houston Independent School District, for example, held 1:1 meetings virtually due to the COVID-19 pandemic.
+The campuses promoted the grade-level virtual learning events through social media and made the events all-hands-on-deck for everybody who serves on the staff.
 Together, school personnel provided information on and implemented training to take place before the contactless rollout event.
 On rollout day, staff members differentiated for parents who completed the virtual training and those who did not.
-Parents who did not complete the instruction before the rollout got their own lesson at rollout.
+Parents who did not complete the instruction before the rollout got their own lesson at the rollout.

 Let's connect and we'll send you the latest from Digital Promise.